Is archaeology becoming an environmental science?

 What shall we do?

-This question will have to remain unanswered simply because people like me and those reading my website are not in position to influence the system and convince academic institutions to share archaeological funding in a fairer and more practical way.
-The departments of archaeology, on the other hand, need to bear in mind that if archaeology becomes a monolithic discipline, they will not be able to attract as many students as they feel they might in the future.
+This question will have to remain unanswered simply because people like me and those reading my website are not in a position to influence the system and convince academic institutions to share archaeological funding in a fairer and more practical way.
+The departments of archaeology, on the other hand, need to bear in mind that if archaeology becomes a monolithic discipline, they will not be able to attract as many students as they expect in the future.
 By contrast, environmental sciences will.
 Hard data sciences do not view their work as a historical cycle of heyday and decay.
 They view their disciplines as immortal, obviously because they do not need to bull-shit their way to the top of Mount Olympus.
-In archaeology, where most of our graduates are either unemployed or working in retail, there are few who think they are special enough to occupy the throne of Zeus at top of the mountain.
+In archaeology, where most of our graduates are either unemployed or working in retail, there are few who think they are special enough to occupy the throne of Zeus at the top of the mountain.
 When funding runs dry, they will probably discover another mythological reality, that of Sisyphus.

 If future archaeology is meant to be solely environmental, then the archaeologists who study other aspects of human activity have no reason to exist.
 This exclusive shift of archaeological interest towards environmental aspects of past human experience is seriously undermining the original essence of archaeology.
 As this is happening, I have no reason to define myself as an archaeological scientist on inorganic material remains.
 It might be a good idea to withdraw from this new ‘environmental-only-archaeology’ and accept the North American reality, where my area of study is Classics.
-The other option is to become a real-estate agent.
+The other option is to become a real estate agent.

 Notes